 This is a short story with a simple goal, to raise students’ awareness about the negative environmental impacts of latex, plastic, and other materials.
 I created a story after being inspired by another video (further below in this post) that demonstrates why releasing balloons into the air can have such terrible consequences for animals, especially birds.

 In my short and comprensible story, a red balloon listens to two birds talk about how another bird died after eating a piece of a popped balloon.
 This makes the red balloon sad, and it wishes never to be big.
-See the video below to what happens next!
+Download the story to see what happens next!

 Earth Day is on April 22nd, and using this story is a great way to introduce this celebration to class.
 You can download the story for free from my Teachers Pay Teachers store.